 (For the technically minded, we could continue the electrical analogy by saying that the air in the open tone hole has inertia and is therefore actually more like a low value inductance.
 The impedance of an inductor in electricity, or an inertance in acoustics, is proportional to frequency.
 So the tone hole behaves more like a short circuit at low frequencies than at high.
 This leads to the possibility of cross fingering, which we have studied in more detail in classical and baroque flutes.)

 The frequency dependence of this end effect means that the low note played with a particular fingering has a smaller end effect than does the corresponding note in the next register.
-If the clarinet really were a perfect cylinder with tone holes, then the registers would be out of tune: the intervals would be too narrow.
+If the clarinet really were a perfect cylinder with tone holes, then the registers would be out of tune.
 This effect is removed by variations or perturbations of the cylindrical shape, including the shape of the mouthpiece, an enlarging of the upper region of the bore, and a gradual flare in the bottom half of the instrument, leading to the bell.
+See Inharmonic Resonances for a discussion of some of the effects of the non-cylindrical shape.)

 Holes can also serve as register holes.
 For instance, if you play Bb3 (call this frequency fo) and then open the register key (or speaker key), you are opening a hole one third of the way down the (closed part of the) instrument.
 (See the middle diagram below.)
 This hole disrupts the fundamental, but has little effect on the higher harmonics, so the clarinet 'jumps up' to F5 (3fo).